decrypto-org/rupture/etc/spec/ARCHITECTURE.md

 - victim_id: The id of the victim

 Returns HTTP `200` with a JSON with the details for the specific victim.

+On a PUT request, it passes the desired state of the attack ("paused" or "running") and the victim_id and asks the backend to update the attack state of the victim with the specific victim_id, i.e pause or resume running the attack.

+Arguments:

+- victim_id: The id of the victim
+- state: string (either "running" or "paused")

+Returns HTTP 200.